Why veggie smoothies are great for your health (and superior to juicing)

-Machines that grind fresh raw fruits and vegetables into juices seem to be everywhere these days: in the stores, on television, pictured in books.
-It’s a sign that people want to include healthier foods in their diets and reap the benefits of the vitamins, minerals, and enzymes in fresh produce.
+Machines that grind fresh raw fruits and vegetables into juices seem to be everywhere these days: in stores, on television, pictured in books.
+It’s a sign that people want to include more nutrient-dense foods in their diets and reap the benefits of the vitamins, minerals, and enzymes in fresh produce.

-But juicing is not the panacea it’s often portrayed to be… especially for people with Body Ecology imbalances.
+But juicing is not the panacea it’s often portrayed to be — especially for people with gut imbalances.

-If you have poor health or candida, drinking juices when your body is still too acidic and without an understanding of how to do juicing properly will only magnify your symptoms.
-We recommend waiting until your yeast infection is well under control, you have alkalized your blood and your inner ecosystem is healed (which may take at least 3 months) before you begin juicing.
+If you have poor health or candida, drinking juices when your body is still too acidic and without an understanding of how to juice properly will only magnify your symptoms.
+We recommend waiting until your yeast infection is well under control, you have alkalized your blood, and your inner ecosystem is healed (which may take at least three months) before you begin juicing.

 You can make blended smoothies!
-The smoothies we recommend are delicious, easy to digest and assimilate into your body.
-They are also ideal for the warm summer months.
-They do not feed yeast as many smoothies do.
+The smoothies we recommend are delicious and easy to digest and assimilate into your body.
+They’re also ideal for the warm summer months.
+They don’t help feed yeast as many smoothies do.

-Both blended smoothies and juiced vegetables will provide you with a raw food treat that is full of enzymes yet will be much easier to digest than eating the raw veggie in its whole form.
+Both blended smoothies and juiced vegetables will provide you with a raw food treat that’s full of enzymes yet will be much gentler to digest than eating the raw veggie in its whole form.

-Vegetable blended smoothies allow you to obtain the benefits of vegetables in a delicious drinkable form.
-And, when you make vegetable smoothies, you are breaking down the cellulose fiber in the vegetables, which makes them easier to digest.
+Blended vegetable smoothies allow you to obtain the benefits of vegetables in a delicious, drinkable form.
+And, when you make vegetable smoothies, you’re breaking down the cellulose fiber in the vegetables, which makes them easier to digest.

 We humans lack the ability to digest insoluble fiber because we don’t have the enzyme cellulose in our stomachs like cows do.

 What you put in your smoothie is what counts